seankmartin/Simuran/README.md

 1. sumatra: see my repositories, allows for tracking runs of the code.
 2. gitpython: also git.
 Allows sumatra to check your version control (assuming using git and svn etc.)
 3. doit: PyPI, allows for setting up experiments with version tracking like mac.
+4. d-tale: Pandas table autovisualisation.

 ## Objective

+A project may function like so:

+1. Project exploration.
+Metadata handling etc.

 Describe what is in your data and facilitate batch processing.
 Provide some analysis methods and allow for easy creation of further analyses.